Get Involved

 How can I engage with the Inquiry?

-Everyone in Scotland has been affected by the COVID-19 pandemic so it is right that everyone has the opportunity to engage with the Inquiry.
+As everyone in Scotland has been affected by the COVID-19 pandemic, it is right that everyone can engage with the Inquiry.

 As the Inquiry progresses, everyone will have the opportunity to:

-• keep up to date with the Inquiry’s progress via our newsletters and sign up to receive news alerts directly to their inbox;
+- keep up to date with the Inquiry’s work via the news section of its website and sign up to receive news alerts directly to their inbox;

 Some parties will also take part in the Inquiry as core participants.
 To find out more information, please visit the core participant section of the website.